adamsilver/fdpb/06-an-inbox.md

 }
 ```

-When the script matches the media query it will update the HTML to to create the layout and behaviour as described above.
 Before `matchMedia` we had to use flakey techniques to get the width of the viewport.
 Even then, you could only get the value in pixels, not `em`s.
-You should use `em`s because they honour peoples' browser configurations such as if they increase their font size[^].
-Otherwise, the layout will break.
+It's preferrable to use ems as it will honour users' browser CSS preferences or an increase in font size for example.

 ## Select all